…and not hard rubber

 From now on all my testing continued with PEG.
 Warming up the bath helped, but the stuff evaporated quickly.
 I put a lid on it, with cooling coil attached to it.
 The pump and controller from an old injection moulding tool did just fine.

 Still, I was not happy.
-After the initializing, I cut the feeds open and noticed that there were almost circular areas, which had not been etched, drawing 8 .
+After the initialising, I cut the feeds open and noticed that there were almost circular areas, which had not been etched, drawing 8 .
 Trapped air-bubbles!
 They prevented the solution from entering into the capillary.

 The more vigorous TEG could break the surface tension of the air-bubbles, PEG, not.